rwhetten/DeepSeqAnalysis/docs/source/data-preprocessing-qc.rst

 \

++ Heng Li (developer of the BWA aligner and bioawk tools, among others) has a `blog post <https://lh3.github.io/2017/07/24/on-nonvaseq-base-quality>`_ comparing empirical base quality from three different Illumina sequencing platforms - Hiseq2500, HiseqX10, and Novaseq.
+Specific types of base-substitution errors are characteristic of different instruments at different positions in the reads in the libraries he analyzed.

+\

 + Another program suitable for adapter trimming is called "flexbar" - this program can also split reads into different files based on the presence of specific "barcode" sequences detected in the sequence reads.
 Such barcodes are common in GBS and RAD-seq applications, so this tool can be important in those applications.
 The manual for flexbar is on `Sourceforge <http://sourceforge.net/p/flexbar/wiki/Manual/>`_, and the `publication <http://www.mdpi.com/2079-7737/1/3/895>`_ describing the software is also available.

 \